Arbyrd33/1.1.4/README.md

-## Advanced CSS and Intro to JavaScript
+## Git for Web Development and Intro to JavaScript

 ## Objects